moebiussurfing/ofxSurfingImGui/README.md

     widgetsManager.Add(i1, SurfingWidgetTypes::IM_SLIDER);
     // A stepper with half window width size and 20px of spacing at end widgetsManager.Add(i1, SurfingWidgetTypes::IM_STEPPER, false, 2, 20);

-    //-

-    // Workflow A
-    // Draw a group of params with previously queued param styles on setup()
-    // Use flags to customize tree/folder
-    ImGuiTreeNodeFlags flags = ImGuiTreeNodeFlags_None;
-    flags |= ImGuiTreeNodeFlags_Framed; // dark border box on the group name flags |= ImGuiTreeNodeFlags_DefaultOpen; // collapsing: default open or closed if commented ofxSurfing::AddGroup(params, flags);
 }
 ```